Trump campaign chief lends name to penny stock tied to felon

 Neither Lei responded to requests to comment sent to Jonathan Lei's email address or a message left at Elaine Lei's company in Nevada.
 Elaine Lei's relation with Jonathan Lei is unclear, but Van Noy acknowledged the familial tie.

 Regulators have raised questions about possible manipulation in CloudCommerce's stock in the past.
-In June 2016, the company said it received an inquiry from the stock exchange on which it trades about online stock promotion activities that "coincided with higher than average trading volume and increases in the company's stock price."
-There have been no subsequent announcements about the inquiry by the OTC Markets Group, the company that owns the exchange on which CloudCommerce trades.
+In June 2016, the company said it received an inquiry from the overseer of penny stocks on which it trades about online stock promotion activities that "coincided with higher than average trading volume and increases in the company's stock price."
+There have been no subsequent announcements about the inquiry by the OTC Markets Group, the company that runs the market on which CloudCommerce trades.

 CloudCommerce denied any involvement in efforts to hype its stock, and the OTC Markets Group said it generally does not comment on specific companies.